Amdo Tibetan

 Ü-Tsang Tibetan).
 In terms of mutual intelligibility, Amdo speakers cannot communicate even at a basic level with the Ü-Tsang branch (including Lhasa Tibetan).

 Amdo Tibetan has 70% lexical similarity with Central Tibetan and Khams Tibetan.

-The nomad dialect of Amdo Tibetan is closer to classical written Tibetan as it preserves the word-initial consonant clusters and it is non-tonal, both now elided in the Ü-Tsang branch (including Lhasa Tibetan).
+The nomad dialect of Amdo Tibetan is closer to classical written Tibetan as it preserves the word-initial consonant clusters and it is non-tonal (a trait shared with Ladakhi), both now elided in the Ü-Tsang branch (including Lhasa Tibetan).
 Hence, its conservatism in phonology has become a source of pride among Amdo Tibetans.